gadauto3/ai-village/application/README.md

-# Simple React App Deployment to AWS Example
+# App Deployment to AWS

 ## Overview

-This example deploys to AWS a simple React app with React Frontend in `frontend` directory, and Nodejs backend (API) in `backend` directory.
+This example deploys a React app frontend and NodeJS backend to AWS, in their respective folders.

 The deployment consists of 2 steps:
 - Pre-requisites (compile frontend and backend)